-As part of its mandate for public protection, The Saskatchewan Association of Licensed Practical Nurses, as described by the Licensed Practical Nurses Act, 2000, must produce disciplinary decisions to the public.
+The Saskatchewan Association of Licensed Practical Nurses exists for the purpose of mitigating risk and reducing harm to the public through regulation of the LPN profession.
+As part of its mandate for public protection, The SALPN, as described by the Licensed Practical Nurses Act, 2000, must produce disciplinary decisions to the public.
 A disciplinary hearing will be conducted when any matter is referred to the Discipline Committee for their review.
 The Discipline Committee consists of at least three members appointed by the SALPN council, a majority of whom need to be practising LPNs.
 Disciplinary hearings allow SALPN Membership the opportunity to address the complaint in a formalized tribunal setting.

 Powers of the Disciplinary Committee

 At the conclusion of the hearing, if the Discipline Committee finds that a Member is guilty of either professional misconduct or professional incompetence as defined in the Act, the Committee can decide on the following actions.

 - Suspend a Member’s licence for a specific period of time